Mental Health

 Dr Murphy’s PhD from the School of Psychiatry, UNSW, examined the role of internet-delivered cognitive behavioural therapy (iCBT) in the treatment of depression and/or anxiety in cancer patients, including randomised controlled trials to evaluate iCBT in early stage and advanced stage cancer and in cancer survivors.
 He has also studied patient care in eating disorders, managing blood-borne viral illnesses in mental health patients, and teaching doctors how to assess patients’ decision-making capacity.

-Providing new models of care for people with health-related anxiety has the potential to improve the quality of treatment while making health systems more efficient.
+By introducing new models of care for individuals with health-related anxiety, it is possible to improve the quality of treatment while simultaneously enhancing the efficiency of health systems.

 About the project

-The SHAPE project will test an approach to mental health screening and managing health anxiety in medical or surgical clinic patients at the Prince of Wales Hospital.
-People identified having high health anxiety will be offered interventions including a free online evidence-based therapy course or receiving care from a specialised team of clinicians via telehealth.
-The researchers will then use data linkage to evaluate whether psychological test scores correlate with general hospital attendance in the preceding years.
-The project will also:
+The SHAPE project tested an approach to mental health screening and managing health anxiety in medical or surgical clinic patients at the Prince of Wales Hospital.
+People with high health anxiety were offered interventions including a free online evidence-based therapy course or received care from a specialised team of clinicians via telehealth.
+The researchers used data linkage to evaluate whether psychological test scores correlated with general hospital attendance in the preceding years.
+The project also:

-• Run focus groups to explore how doctors view anxiety in people with physical illness
+• Ran focus groups to explore how doctors viewed anxiety in people with physical illness

-• Review the academic literature on rates of anxiety in people with physical illness
+• Reviewed the academic literature on rates of anxiety in people with physical illness

 Funding Sources